ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

 1. Try to add AWAITING FUNCTION in url to avoid the infinite loop due python can do max 999 recall function
+2. Check even how to scrape BAckend website
-2. add proxies or change user agent if is not loops in KIJIJI
+3. add proxies or change user agent if is not loops in KIJIJI
-3. Check to sned a message when the program stop to run
+4. Check to sned a message when the program stop to run
-4. add each function for each data [img, price ecc ] ONLY WHEN THE FUNCTION IS MORE COMPLEX WITH MORE CLASS AVAILABLE in the html
+5. add each function for each data [img, price ecc ] ONLY WHEN THE FUNCTION IS MORE COMPLEX WITH MORE CLASS AVAILABLE in the html
-5. Put each module singular and run them in a server
+6. Put each module singular and run them in a server
-6. Add SQL database
+7. Add SQL database
-7. Add color for Error output
+8. Add color for Error output
-8. Django
+9. Django
-9. Add random User Agent
+10. Add random User Agent
-10. add payment check discord
+11. add payment check discord
-11. Implemantation with Fast API
+12. Implemantation with Fast API
-12. add User Interface users when he can type the price and the city
+13. add User Interface users when he can type the price and the city

 ## LINK UTILS